An intelligent answer to stress

 I’ve worked with individuals and organisations across a range of settings, including business, leadership, media, and public life.
 The organisations shown here reflect some of that work.

 Alongside this, I’ve spent many years developing my practice through mentorship, study, and thousands of hours working directly with clients.
-My training has included advanced coaching and Neurolinguistic Programming, but just as important has been the depth of time spent in conversation with people who lead demanding lives.
+My training has included advanced coaching and Neurolinguistic Programming, 1:1 Master Coach mentoring, and in-depth Buddhist study.
+Equally as important, has been the depth of time spent in coaching with high-performing individuals.

 My understanding of meditation and mindfulness has come through long-term study with Tibetan Buddhist teachers, monks, nuns, professors, and contemporary health practitioners.
 I also spent four years teaching alongside others in a modern Buddhist temple.
-You can see it in the way I work: calm, practical, attentive, and based on approaches that are easy to put into practice and are effective.
+You can see it in the way I work: considered, practical, attentive, and favouring approaches that are easy to put into practice and are effective.